rjmasikome/bolsheviks/README.md

 # bolsheviks
 Manager for workers of Cronjob via REST

-This is based on express, as for now, it only get the cronjob from crontab, but the ability to modify it will come soon.
+This is based on express.
+It will get the cronjob, add a new one or delete it.
+Disclaimer: This is just hoby hack, responsibility of the risks held by the user who use this.

 ### Requirement
 * Use express